The atomic clocks of the Greenwich Time Service

 The flying clock experiments conducted by Hewlett-Packard

-In 1964, Hewlett-Packard began the first of a series of four experiments in which the rates of caesium standards in different countries were compared directly with some of its own clocks which were transported here by air to the Observatoire de Neuchâtel, Switzerland.
-Two HP506A frequency standards were transported.
+In 1964, Hewlett-Packard began a series of four experiments in which the rates of caesium standards in different countries were compared directly with some of its own clocks.
+In the first, two HP506A frequency standards were transported by air to the Observatoire de Neuchâtel, Switzerland.
 Each was combined with an HP115BR electronic clock which, among other functions, provided accurate electrical "ticks" from the standard frequency for comparison purposes.
 Each also had a special standby battery power supply.
 Since the equipment had to be powered from whatever source might be at hand, the supply was designed to accept power from a variety of frequencies and voltages, including dc voltages.

 HP Journal - online issues